Come to me all who are weary

 Our unreasonable expectations mean the job of the church’s spiritual leader is often a lonely job.
 Who is there to love and support our pastors?

-In a March 2022 study by Barna, 42% of senior pastors have strongly considered quitting in the last 12 months.
+In a March 2022 study by Barna, 42% percent of senior pastors have strongly considered quitting in the last twelve months.
 In January 2021, it was only 29%.

 What’s happening to cause our spiritual ministers to need their own ministering to?